 B. A protective device as defined in Regulation .02B of this chapter is not considered a restraint.

-C. Improper Use of Chemicals or Drugs.
-Chemicals or drugs may not be used for residents in the following ways:
+C. Improper Use of Chemicals or [Drugs] Medications.
+Chemicals or [drugs] medications may not be used for residents in the following ways:

-(1) In excessive dose, including duplicate drug therapy;
+(1) In excessive dose, including duplicate [drug] medication therapy;

 (2) For excessive duration, without adequate monitoring;